sparkfun/SparkFun_Ambient_Sensor_VEML6030/Hardware/README.md

-SparkFun <PRODUCT NAME> Design Files
+SparkFun Ambient Light Sensor VEML6030 Design Files
 =====================================

 The .sch and .brd files hare are Eagle CAD schematic and PCB design files from SparkFun Electronics.